DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 * Anything can be 3D modeled, but not everything can be 3D printed. *It is the responsibility of the student to design their 3D model to be 3D printed.*
 * All students must review and submit files according to the *SoAD Fab Lab 3D Printing Rules and Guidelines.*

-## SoAD Fab Lab 3D Printing Rules
+## 3D Printing Standards

-The lab will print anything that follows these rules.
-Any files submitted to the Job Queue that do not comply with the following rules will be rejected.
+The lab will print anything that follows these standards.
+Any files submitted to the Job Queue that do not comply with the following standards will be rejected.

 ### Required Orientation / Training
-1. Students must complete the online SoAD Fab Lab Orientation (link) before using the lab space
+* Students must complete the online SoAD Fab Lab Orientation (link) before using the lab space
-2. Students can sign up for a 3D Printing Consultation Appointment to be trained on 3D Printing best practice
+* Students can sign up for a 3D Printing Consultation Appointment to be trained on 3D Printing best practice

 ### 3D Model Requirements

 *Geometry must be:*

-1. Closed polysurface / mesh
+* Closed polysurface / mesh
-2. Not non-manifold
+* Not non-manifold
-3. Larger than 1 mm (1/16 in)
+* Larger than 1 mm (1/16 in)
-4. Complex geometry that cannot be easily built using alternative material / method
+* Complex geometry that cannot be easily built using alternative material / method

 Use this [3D Modeling for 3D Printing Guide](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/3Dprinters/ModelingGuide/) as a reference